CDC Dog Import Requirements for Returning to the United States

 • Microchip documentation

-How This Fits into the Overall Travel Timeline
+How This Fits Into the Overall Travel Timeline

 The CDC requirements are the final compliance step in international dog travel preparation.